 Yang does exceptionally well, given his fears—“his scores far surpassed his recent practice tests”.
 Sadly, his friend Cao tanks because he “had a panic attack”.

 Yang’s scores were considerably beyond what his recent performance had predicted.
-Yet it apparently never once occurred to Larmer that perhaps Yang and Grandpa prudently got the New York Times reporter out of the way before they arranged a fix.
-Maybe Yang wanted more aid than could be provided with “‘brain-rejuvenating’ tea”, or Gramps didn’t want Larmer to see Yang wired up for sound, or that he’d really put in some money and paid for a double.
+Yet it apparently never once occurred to Larmer that perhaps Yang and Grandpa prudently got the New York Times reporter out of the way before they paid for a guaranteed result.
+Maybe Yang wanted more aid than could be provided with “‘brain-rejuvenating’ tea”.
+Maybe Gramps didn’t want Larmer to see Yang wired up for sound.
+Or maybe the old man had really put in some money and paid for a double.